wp-plugins/locations/readme.txt

 Most customers on the internet are looking for your businesses location - start using Locations today to give them the information they need!

+= Upgrade To Pro =
+Need a Store Locator?
+Upgrade to Locations Pro and you'll unlock the Store Locator feature.

 == Installation ==

 This section describes how to install the plugin and get it working.